 - Helps your digestive system run more efficiently

-- Improves skin elasticity and appearance (think: less wrinkles!)
+- Improves skin elasticity and appearance (think: fewer wrinkles!)

 - Improves energy